sharonchen0427/github-user-search/README.md

 # Getting Started with Create React App
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is react training from [atguigu](https://www.youtube.com/watch?v=mzLo7Z8GYdY)
+It is a react training from [atguigu](https://www.youtube.com/watch?v=mzLo7Z8GYdY)

 ## tech stack：
 setupProxy.js to solve CORS issue in dev